-AidData is a member of the USAID Global Development Lab's Higher Education Solutions Network (HESN) through the AidData Center for Development Policy.
+AidData is a member of USAID's Higher Education Solutions Network (HESN) program through the AidData Center for Development Policy.
 Working in partnership with USAID country missions, host governments and civil society groups, AidData pinpoints the precise geographic locations of development projects and creates subnational maps and dashboards that overlay geocoded project data with high-resolution spatial data on poverty, disease, violence, environmental degradation, and governance.
 These data and tools make it possible to visualize and analyze where funds are going at the subnational level compared to the areas of greatest need and opportunity.

 GPSDD — Global Partnership for Sustainable Development Data

 The Global Partnership for Sustainable Development Data is an unprecedented, open, multi-stakeholder network working to harness the data revolution for sustainable development.
 Its 150+ partners are joining forces to galvanize political commitment, align strategic priorities, foster collaboration, spur innovation and build trust in the booming data ecosystems of the 21st century.
 As an anchor partner of the GPSDD, AidData has launched an integrated program of work united around a shared objective: identifying gaps, surfeits, trends, and patterns in financing for sustainable development at international, national, and subnational levels.
 This incorporates three foci.

 - Track both aid and all-source financing for the UN's Sustainable Development Goals (also known as SDGs or the Global Goals)